Esri/insights-scripting-guide/README.md

 * Try ArcGIS Insights in Enterprise.
 * Use the ArcGIS Insights scripting environment in Enterprise.

-### Client data limitations
-The following limitations exist for the ArcGIS Insights scripting environment.
-These limitations are temporary during the Beta release and will be removed once the ArcGIS Insights scripting environment is out of Beta.
-In the Beta Release, there are limitations on the size of data that can be exported from the ArcGIS Insights scripting environment to the ArcGIS Insights data pane.
-These limitations do not exist when bringing data from the ArcGIS Insights data pane into the ArcGIS Insights scripting environment.
-These limitations are temporary during the Beta Release and will be removed once the ArcGIS Insights scripting environment is out of Beta.
-* Exporting data from the ArcGIS Insights scripting environment to the ArcGIS Insights data pane.
-  * Current limit of ~ 8 MB for data frame size.
-  * ~ 27000 rows X 10 columns of mixed data types.
-> Note: These limitations only apply for R kernel environment.

 ### Required packages to export data from the scripting environment to the data pane
 To export data from the ArcGIS Insights scripting environment to the ArcGIS Insights data pane, the following Python and R packages are used: